Geo-Python-2017/exercise-2-Kajomi/README.md

 - What I noticed by overhearing others discussing as the class ended, was that the speed was pretty fast and some weren't able to keep up.
 I can identify to this becaouse the main reason why I have skipped few programming courses before has been becouse the speed in the class has been way too fast and moving on to way too difficult tasks too soon.
 I understand in the class the speed has to be pretty considerable in order to go through all the topics but playing with the basic concepts is essential in order to learn the *logic* of coding in general...

-  * I think linking some exercises from Shaw's Learn Python the Hard Way might allow some students to grasp a better understanding of the topics discussed in the class.
+  * I think linking some exercises from Shaw's Learn Python the Hard Way might allow some students who are new/ have problems understandig how the code works to grasp a better understanding of the topics discussed in the class.

     * Becouse in the excersices you have study drills where you pretty much have to break, modify and 'trash' the code, you learn better how the code behaves if you tweak it there and how it reacts when you comment out another line here or there.
 At least for me taking time to actually play with the code has helped alot!
 In general internalizing that you cannot break the code but you can always access the original script might also take the 'fear' of the code away...